awslabs/multi-agent-orchestrator/docs/src/content/docs/use-cases/use-cases.md

 description: An overview of the use cases that are possible to implement using this framework
 ---

 The Multi-Agent Orchestrator framework can enable a wide range of powerful use cases across various industries and domains.
-Here are some potential use cases that can benefit from this flexible and scalable framework:
+Here are some potential use cases that can benefit from this flexible and scalable framework.

 ## 1. Cost efficient routing: